Metro

 Share

-The International Festival recently showcased “Cabo Negro,” a film by Moroccan director Abdellah Taia that explores the lives of two young gay men a summer together on Morocco’s northern coast.
+The Marrakech International Film Festival recently showcased “Cabo Negro,” a film by Moroccan director Abdellah Taia that explores the lives of two young gay men spending a summer together on Morocco’s northern coast.
 The film’s screening at the festival has ignited significant discussions about censorship and freedom of expression within Morocco’s film industry.

-The controversy surrounding “Cabo Negro” has also sparked debates about the festival’s and its audience.
+The controversy surrounding “Cabo Negro” has also sparked debates about the festival’s role and its audience.
 Some critics argue that the festival serves more as a marketing tool for Morocco, catering primarily to foreign interests, while others believe that supporting local cinema requires a focus on domestic audiences.
-Mariam El Ajraoui, a Moroccan film scholar, noted that there are differing opinions on whether the festival is a “bling bling” for foreigners or a genuine platform for local filmmakers.
+Mariam El Ajraoui, a Moroccan film scholar, noted that there are differing opinions on whether the festival is a “bling bling” event for foreigners or a genuine platform for local filmmakers.

 The screening of “Cabo Negro” and the subsequent reactions underscore the ongoing challenges faced by Moroccan filmmakers in addressing sensitive topics such as sexuality.
-While the film received international acclaim and was approved by the CCM, its domestic reception the complexities of censorship and societal in Morocco’s film industry.
+While the film received international acclaim and was approved by the CCM, its domestic reception reveals the complexities of navigating censorship and societal expectations in Morocco’s film industry.

 Share